Lhasa Tibetan: Tones

 The Lhasa dialect is usually described as having two tones: high and low.
 However, in monosyllabic words, each tone can occur with two distinct contours.
 The high tone can be pronounced with either a flat or a falling contour, and the low tone can be pronounced with either a flat or rising-falling contour, the latter being a tone that rises to a medium level before falling again.
 It is normally safe to distinguish only between the two tones because there are very few minimal pairs that differ only because of contour.
 The difference occurs only in certain words ending in the sounds [m] or [ŋ]; for instance, the word kham ("piece") is pronounced /[kʰám]/ with a high flat tone, whereas the word Khams ("the Kham region") is pronounced /[kʰâm]/ with a high falling tone.

-In polysyllabic words, tone is not important except in the first syllable.
+In polysyllabic words, tone mainly distinguishes meaning in the first syllable.
 This means that from the point of view of phonological typology, Tibetan could more accurately be described as a pitch-accent language than a true tone language, in the latter of which all syllables in a word can carry their own tone.